Martha Coakley: 1998 District Attorney campaign

-Martha Coakley won the Democratic primary (48%) against Michael A. Sullivan (28%) and Timothy Flaherty (25%) and coasted to a 71–29% general election win against Republican Lee Johnson.
+Coakley won the Democratic primary (48%) against Michael A. Sullivan (28%) and Timothy Flaherty (25%) and coasted to a 71–29% general election win against Republican Lee Johnson.

 2002 District Attorney campaign

-Martha Coakley was unopposed in both the primary and the general election.
+Coakley was unopposed in both the primary and the general election.

 2006 Attorney General campaign

-Martha Coakley was unopposed in the Democratic primary.
+Coakley was unopposed in the Democratic primary.
 She won the General election (73%-27%) against Republican Larry Frisoli.

 2010 U.S. Senate campaign

 On September 1, 2009, Coakley was the first candidate to take out nomination papers to run in a special election to succeed the late Edward M. Kennedy in the United States Senate in the special election in 2010.
-Two days later, on September 3, Coakley officially announced her candidacy on her website.
 She won the Democratic primary on December 8, 2009.
 Her opponents were Republican Scott Brown and Libertarian Joseph L. Kennedy (no relation to the Kennedy family).
 Coakley was endorsed by The Boston Globe on January 14, 2010.
+She was heavily favored to win the race.